The Three Burials of Melquiades Estrada

 Plot

-Pete Perkins, a rancher and Melquiades' best friend, finds out from a waitress, Rachel, that the killer was Norton.
-Perkins kidnaps Norton after tying up his wife, Lou Ann, and forces him to dig up Melquiades' body.
-Perkins had promised Melquiades that he would bury him in his home town of Jiménez, if he died in Texas.
-Perkins undertakes a journey on horseback into Mexico with the body tied to a mule and his captive Norton in tow.
-It is clear to Sheriff Belmont that Perkins has kidnapped Norton, and so police officers and the Border Patrol begin to search for them.
-Belmont sees them heading towards the Mexico border, but as he takes aim at Perkins, he can't bring himself to shoot and returns to town, leaving the pursuit to Border Patrol.
+Perkins ties up Norton's wife, Lou Ann, kidnaps him and forces him to dig up Melquiades' body.
+Then he begins a journey on horseback into Mexico with the body tied to a mule and his captive Norton in tow.
+Sheriff Belmont realizes that Perkins has kidnapped Norton, and so police officers and the Border Patrol begin to search for them.
+Belmont sees them heading towards the Mexico border, but as he takes aim at Perkins, he can't bring himself to shoot, and he returns to town, leaving the pursuit to the Border Patrol.

 Perkins and Norton arrive at a town that is near the location of Jiménez, but no one in the town has heard of it.
 Perkins has some luck in locating a woman Melquiades described as his wife but, when Perkins confronts her, she states that she has never heard of Melquiades Estrada and lives in town with her husband and children.
 She does visibly react to a photograph Perkins shows her of Melquiades standing behind her and her children, stating that she does "...not want to get in trouble with her husband".
 Perkins continues onward searching for Melquiades' descriptions of a place "filled with beauty".
 Eventually they come upon a ruined house which Perkins feels was the one Melquiades had mentioned.
 Perkins and Norton repair the walls, construct a new roof and bury Melquiades for the third and final time.

 Perkins then demands that Norton beg forgiveness for the killing, but Norton responds with obstinacy.
 Perkins fires several shots from his pistol around Norton until he complies, asking for forgiveness from Melquiades.
 Perkins accepts his hysterical grief and in passing calls him "son".
-Leaving Norton the second horse, Perkins rides away as Norton calls out and asks him if he will be okay.
+Leaving Norton the second horse, Perkins rides away as Norton calls out and asking if he will be okay.

 Cast